njfox/pwnvm-arch/README.md

 * `z3`
 * `afl` and `afl-utils`
 * `fzf`
+* `powerline`, as well as the default fonts, vim, and tmux plugins

 Suggestions for new tools to be included are welcome!
 Please open an issue to request your favorite RE/pwning tools to be added to the project.